 Link crew is a transition program that welcomes freshmen and makes them feel comfortable throughout their first year of high school experience.
-Link leaders are upper classmen who are mentors for freshmen students.
+Link leaders are upper classmen who are c students.
 Link leaders lead freshmen through registration, provide an orientation, conduct presentations, and offer tutoring throughout the year.